Types of Pricing Strategies in Marketing: A Quick Guide

 14) Geographic Pricing

 The pricing strategy allows you to set multiple prices for a single product according to the targeted market or geographic location.
 Many multinational companies adopt the geographic pricing strategy to sell the same product at higher prices in high-income countries.
 They reduce the prices of the product while launching in middle-income or low-income countries.
-You can opt for this pricing model to make your product accessible to customers across geographic location according to their ability to pay.
+You can opt for this pricing model to make your product accessible to customers across geographic locations according to their ability to pay.

-Creating a well planned pricing strategy is as important as creating a sales or marketing strategy.
+Creating a well-planned pricing strategy is as important as creating a sales or marketing strategy.
 While determining the price of a product or service, you can consider different types of pricing strategies.
 But you must remember the pricing strategies complement each other.
 Your pricing strategy must combine multiple pricing strategies to increase sales and profits while keeping the product accessible to more customers.

 Leave a Reply